Kikko (Japanese armour)

-Kikko (亀甲, kikkō) are small iron or hardened leather, hexagon shaped armour plates used in the construction of Japanese armor worn by samurai and ashigaru (foot soldiers) of feudal Japan.
+Kikko (亀甲, kikkō, literally "turtle-shell") are small iron or hardened leather, hexagon shaped armour plates used in the construction of Japanese armor worn by samurai and ashigaru (foot soldiers) of feudal Japan.

 Description and use

 Kikkō refers to the shell of the tortoise or turtle which is formed from small hexagon plates.
 Individual kikko armour plates were attached to armour by sewing the kikko to a cloth lining through holes drilled in the center or edges of the kikko.
 Kikko could be sewn between two layers of cloth and hidden from sight.
 The kikko could be attached to each other by links of chainmail holes drilled in the edges of the kikko.
 Kikko armor was made for every class of samurai or soldier, high or low.

 George Cameron Stone referred to kikko as "brigandine" when he said "in Japan, brigandines were often used".
 He further described this "brigandine" as "small hexagons", "the plates [being] of steel or hard leather", and that "occasionally they covered the whole body".